spelunky-fyi/overlunky/docs/src/includes/_globals.md

 > Search script examples for [get_texture_definition](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=get_texture_definition)

 #### [TextureDefinition](#texturedefinition) get_texture_definition([TEXTURE](#texture) texture_id)<br/>
-Gets a `TextureDefinition` for equivalent to the one used to define the texture with `id`<br/>
+Gets a `TextureDefinition` for equivalent to the one used to define the texture with `id`

 ### define_texture

 > Search script examples for [define_texture](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=define_texture)

 #### [TEXTURE](#texture) define_texture([TextureDefinition](#texturedefinition) texture_data)<br/>
-Defines a new texture that can be used in Entity::set_texture<br/>If a texture with the same definition already exists the texture will be reloaded from disk.<br/>
+Defines a new texture that can be used in Entity::set_texture If a texture with the same definition already exists the texture will be reloaded from disk.

 ### get_texture

 > Search script examples for [get_texture](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=get_texture)

 #### optional&lt;[TEXTURE](#texture)&gt; get_texture([TextureDefinition](#texturedefinition) texture_data)<br/>
-Gets a texture with the same definition as the given, if none exists returns `nil`<br/>
+Gets a texture with the same definition as the given, if none exists returns `nil`

 ### reload_texture

 > Search script examples for [reload_texture](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=reload_texture)

 #### nil reload_texture(string texture_path)<br/>
-Reloads a texture from disk, use this only as a development tool for example in the console<br/>Note that `define_texture` will also reload the texture if it already exists<br/>
+Reloads a texture from disk, use this only as a development tool for example in the console Note that `define_texture` will also reload the texture if it already exists

 ## Network functions